 Employment tribunal time limits

-Time limits for making a claim to an employment tribunal are expected to increase to 6 months for all claims.
+Time limits for making a claim to an employment tribunal will increase to 6 months for all claims.
 The current time limit for most claims is 3 months.
-Change expected in October 2026.
+This will change in October 2026.

 More changes to trade union rules